minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 ## Minecraft Tools

-* Topics must have embedded images, videos may be included as well but may not replace images
+* Topics must have embedded images or videos
 * Topics must have download link or a link to the tool's location
 * Topics must have a "How to use" guide
 * Tools that are designed to grief or harm a server or users are not allowed

 ## Tutorials

-* Tutorials only
+* Tutorials about maps or mods only, no gaming tutorials are allowed
 * Topics must contain a "Last updated" date or which version of Minecraft it works for, or "Any" if the verison does not matter
 * Do not post topics asking for help here

 ## Language Packs

 * Languages relevant to the translation are allowed here
-* Topics must have embedded images, videos may be included as well but may not replace images
+* Topics must have embedded images or videos
 * Any required permissions must be displayed in the original post
 * Do not post topics asking for help here